jaydev-dwivedi/jaydev-dwivedi/README.md

 ###

-<p align="left">A passionate computer engineer, eager to apply skills and knowledge to real-world projects.
+<p align="left">A Web developer in training, eager to apply skills and knowledge to real-world projects.
 Dedicated to building websites that are both functional and aesthetically pleasing.</p>

 ###